-A thriving desert metropolis, Phoenix offers some of the best Mexican food this side of the border, a number of fine museums, a vibrant artist community, and 300 days of sunshine (the city ranks #8 globally in our Weather sub-category).
+A thriving desert metropolis, Phoenix offers some of the best Mexican food this side of the border, a number of fine museums, a vibrant artist community and 300 days of sunshine.

 Start your visit with a stroll through Roosevelt Row Arts District, or RoRo as locals have taken to calling it.
 Art galleries, studios, restaurants and bars sit side by side in this walkable creative district in the downtown core.
 Then head over to the Green Gables neighborhood for a hoppy farmhouse ale at Wren House Brewing Co., a cozy taproom set in a 1920s bungalow.

 Is it taco time yet?
 The answer is another question: when isn’t it?
 Hit up Barrio Cafe, where chef Silvana Salcido Esparza puts her own spin on regional Mexican favorites like cochinita pibil.
 Exposed brick walls and wooden beams set the ambiance at St. Francis, an intimate restaurant in the heart of the city where owner and chef Aaron Chamberlin roasts meats, fish, vegetables and breads in a hand-crafted wood fire brick oven.
 With stewards like this, the city’s unremarkable global Culinary ranking is all but guaranteed to rise.

 Don’t miss the Desert Botanical Garden, which with more than 50,000 plants has one of the world’s largest collections of desert flora.
 Want to see some cacti and succulents in their natural element?
 Take a close-up look at Camelback Mountain.
 Summit trails are not for the faint of heart, especially in 100-degree heat, but the base of the mountain offers easier and equally beautiful trails for beginners.